Skip to main content Skip to navigation

 OFAC primary sanctions: OFAC sanctions are imposed in accordance with the US sanctions regime, directly against countries, organizations, and individuals that the US government deems to be guilty of international crimes or working against US national security interests.
 US sanctions targets currently include (but are not limited to): North Korea, Russia, Cuba, Iran, Syria, and Chinese military companies.

-Examples of Primary Sanctions
+Examples of primary sanctions

 • List-based blocking sanctions – This type of primary sanction prohibits US-nexus transactions with designated entities or individuals that are present on OFAC’s Specially Designated Nationals and Blocked Persons (SDN) list.